mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 --- 172.16.19.4 ping statistics ---
 5 packets transmitted, 0 packets received, 100% packet loss
 ~~~
-As expected, the Kubernetes network policies, backed by NSX-T distributed firewall rules, are preventing traffic between these pods as we did not explicitly allow communication between the entities.
+As expected, the Kubernetes Network Policies, backed by NSX-T distributed firewall rules, are preventing traffic between these pods as we did not explicitly allow communication between the entities.

-Now we can clean up the environment by deleting the network policies as well as the Yelb application resources:
+Now we can clean up the environment by deleting the Network Policies as well as the Yelb application resources:
 ~~~
 $ kubectl delete -f appspace-deny-all.yaml
 $ kubectl delete -f yelb-allow-netpol.yaml